daiti-m/textmodel/README.md

 # textmodel
-Repository for a coming book "Text Model" from Iwanami.
+Repository for a coming book "Statistical Text Model" from Iwanami Shoten Publishers.